 This waiver is a part of a concurrent section 1915(b)/section 1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The section 1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.

 This waiver is a part of a concurrent section 1115/section 1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The section 1115 waiver specifies the types of health plans that are used and how payments to these plans are made.

 If the state uses more than one of the above contract authorities for the delivery of waiver services, please select this option.

 In the text box below, indicate the contract authorities.
 In addition, if the state contracts with MCOs, PIHPs, or PAHPs under the provisions of section 1915(a)(1) of the Act to furnish waiver services: Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
 Contracts with these health plans are on file at the state Medicaid agency.
 Describe: (a) the MCOs and/or health plans that furnish services under the provisions of section 1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

-Financial Accountability 1-4 : Non-Federal Matching Funds (1 of 3) el Source(s) of the Non-Federal Share of Computable Waiver Costs.
-Specify the state source or sources of the all share of computable waiver costs.
-Select at least one: Appr opriation of State Tax Revenues to the State Medicaid Agency Appr opriation of State Tax Revenues to a State Agency other than the Medicaid Agency. entity Medi source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the caid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching agement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2- Othe r State Level Source(s) of Funds. that i fy: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as as indicated in Item I-2-c:
+I-4: Non-Federal Matching Funds (1 of 3)

+a.
+State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
+Specify the state source or sources of the non-federal share of computable waiver costs.
+Select at least one:

+Appropriation of State Tax Revenues to the State Medicaid Agency

+Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.

+If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the state entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by state agencies as CPEs, as indicated in Item I-2c:

-Application for 1915(c) HCBS Waiver: KY.0333.R05.01 - Jan 01, 2025 (as of Jan 01, 2025)
+In addition to the State Medicaid Agency, a portion of the non-federal share of waiver costs is from state tax revenues appropriated to the Department for Aging and Independent Living and the Department for Public Health.
+An Intergovernmental Transfer (IGT) from each of these state agencies to the Department for Medicaid Services is used to transfer funds.

+Other State Level Source(s) of Funds.

+Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and, (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by state agencies as CPEs, as indicated in Item I-2-c: